Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 In every round of combat, each character will take a turn in order of initiative.
 During their turn, a character can take Movement and up to two Actions (in any order or configuration).

-> Each round of combat is roughly equivalent to 6 seconds of World time.
+> Each round of combat is roughly equivalent to 6 seconds of world time.

 ### Movement